 Fast S, Nielsen VE, Grupe P, et al. Prestimulation with recombinant human thyrotropin (rhTSH) improves the long-term outcome of radioiodine therapy for multinodular nontoxic goiter.
 J Clin Endocrinol Metab.
 2012;97(8):2653-2660.

 Chindris AM, Diehl NN, Crook JE, et al. Undetectable sensitive serum thyroglobulin (< 0.1 ng/ml) in 163 patients with follicular cell-derived thyroid cancer: Results of rhTSH stimulation and neck ultrasonography and long-term biochemical and clinical follow-up.
 J Clin Endocrinol Metab.
 2012;97(8):2714-2123.

 Ross DS.
 Diagnostic approach to and treatment of goiter in adults.
-Last reviewed April 2013.
-UpToDate Inc. Waltham, MA.
+UpToDate [online serial].
+Waltham, MA: UpToDate; reviewed April 2013.